Intensive temperature and quantum correlations for refined quantum measurements: Intensiveness breakdown for refined quantum measurements

-Clearly, correlations should be responsible of this counter-intuitive result.
-Recall that in the considered systems, the correlations between $B$ and $R$ follow an \textit{area law}: when increasing $B$, correlations saturate for 1D systems---since the boundary between $B$ and $R$ stays constant---while they change linearly with $l_B$ for 2D systems.
-This is precisely the same behaviour observed for the intensive fidelity.
-The crucial point identified here is that $F_I(\beta)$ is such a highly sensitive quantity that detects boundary effects \cite{note_Fsensitivity}.
-In order to confirm this intuition, we compare the core of the block and the core of the reference thermal state by tracing out few boundary layers of the two states (see Fig.~\ref{lattice} for 2D systems with core composed of $n_C=l_C \times l_C$ oscillators).
+In order to confirm the foregoing intuition, we compare the core of the block and the core of the reference thermal state by tracing out few boundary layers of the two states (see Fig.~\ref{lattice} for 2D systems with core composed of $n_C=l_C \times l_C$ oscillators).
 The resulting fidelity is indistinguishable from one, as shown in Fig.~\ref{fbcsaf}.
 We can also see that all the deviation from intensiveness resides in the shell surrounding the core.
 This observation has two operational consequences.
 First, the actual state and the reference thermal state become more indistinguishable when increasing the size for standard coarse-grained measurements.
 Consider for instance the internal energy $U=\langle H \rangle$.
 For large systems, both $\Tr(\rho_B H)$ and $\Tr(\Omega_B H)$ are approximately equal and given by the value of $U$ at the core.
 Clearly, the same reasoning can be applied to any observable consisting of averages of local observables.
 Second, it is possible to define an effective thermal state for any size and observable.
 It suffices to consider a thermal state for a slightly bigger system, $B+\varepsilon$, and trace out the shell $\varepsilon$ to take into account boundary effects.
 That is, the resulting thermal state for the block reads

 As shown in Fig.~\ref{fbcsaf}, the fidelity between the actual state and this effective thermal state is always very close to one.
 This approximation works remarkably well even for small sizes, near criticality and for all observables.